mohanvive/editor-pugins/editor-plugins.md

 Follow the steps below to start a remote debug session.

-1. Create the `launch.json` file to add debug configurations if it is not created already.
+1. Create the `launch.json` configuration file if it is not created already.
 Refer [Debug Session with Configurations](#debug-session-with-configurations) section on how to create the `launch.json` file.

-2. Add relevant `debuggeeHost` and `debuggeePort` under `Ballerina Remote` configurations section in the `launch.json` file.
+2. Open `launch.json` file and configure `debuggeeHost` and `debuggeePort` attributes under `Ballerina Remote` configurations section accordingly.

 3. After setting the remote debug configurations, select **Ballerina Remote** from the drop-down available in the upper left corner to start a remote debugging session.